base-link/base/book/terms/deck.md

 ### `boot`

-You can have a file run on Startup.
+You can have a file run on NoteTreetup.
 Just add this to your deck:

 ```
 boot ./boot